keeve101/private-whisper/README.md

 To assess the impact of different finetuning strategies, we consider two variants: *WhisperEMMA-PChoose_Only*, which updates only the policy network, and *WhisperEMMA-Cross_Attn*, which additionally finetunes the cross-attention value projections within the decoder.

+## Use Case
+Streaming models such as [SeamlessStreaming](https://github.com/facebookresearch/seamless_communication) inspired the development of WhisperEMMA.
+However, due to their large size, such models may not be suitable for deployment on edge devices.
+To address this, we aimed to bring streaming capabilities to the more lightweight Whisper model.

+WhisperEMMA opens up the possibility to low-latency, offline transcription on edge devices like the [NVIDIA Jetson Orin NX](https://developer.nvidia.com/downloads/jetson-orin-nx-series-data-sheet).
+Its resource-efficient streaming architecture makes it well-suited for on-device speech applications that demand real-time responsiveness and prioritize user privacy.

 ## Setup
 We used Python 3.10, PyTorch 2.1.0, CUDA 11.8.0 to train and test our models, but the codebase is